pglass/cpp_maths/README.md

 * `Int`: overload `++` and `--` operators
 * `Mat`: write nicer printing functions that align columns
 * `Mat`: add a backsubstitution function
-* `Mat`: add functions to diagonalize a matrix and find the Jordan canonical form.
-The issue here is that finding the eignevalues normally requires finding the roots of some arbitrary polynomial, which is not easy (see: http://en.wikipedia.org/wiki/Abel-Ruffini_theorem).
-Still, finding eigenvalues for small sized matrices should be doable.
+* `Mat`: add a function to find the rank of a matrix.
+I believe this just requires a row reduction and counting the number of nonzero rows.
+* `Mat`: there are various special matrix forms.
+Add functions that check if a matrix is orthogonal, (anti)symmetric, (anti)Hermitian, normal, unitary, etc.
+* `Mat`: there are a number of useful [matrix decompositions/factorizations](http://en.wikipedia.org/wiki/Matrix_decomposition).
+* `Mat`: add functions to find the eigensystem/diagonalization of a matrix.
+Some algorithms [here](http://en.wikipedia.org/wiki/List_of_numerical_analysis_topics#Eigenvalue_algorithms) will work.
+The QR algorithm looks practical but will require other tools first.
+The Rayleigh method seems to be simple and has quick convergence.

 Future goals
 ------------

+* A mathematical vector type
 * An arbitrary precision decimal type
 * A ratio type and complex type.
-There's the templated std::complex class and function overloads to work with that (sin, cos, sqrt, etc) which looks acceptable at first glance.
+There is the templated std::complex class and function overloads to work with that (sin, cos, sqrt, etc) which looks acceptable at first glance.
 C++11 also defines a templated std::ratio class.
 * Common functions that work with the arbitrary precision types: sin, cos, tan, atan, sqrt, nroot, and so forth.
 * Support for stochastic processes: define a list of states, define an initial probability distribution and a transition matrix, simulate paths of the process, stopping times and hitting times.